-Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is appropriate.
+Management reviews its capital management approach on an ongoing basis and believes that this approach, given the 14 relative size of the Company, is appropriate.

 The Company is not subject to any capital requirements imposed by a regulator or lending institution body, other than of the TSX Venture Exchange ("TSXV") which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of 6 months.
-The Company expects that its current capital resources are sufficient to discharge its liabilities as at June 30, 2017.
-The Company will, in all likelihood, raise capital by public or private placements in fiscal 2017 for any future exploration.
+The Company expects that its current capital resources are sufficient to discharge its liabilities as at December 31, 2017.
+The Company will, in all likelihood, raise capital by public or private placements in fiscal 2018 for any future exploration and working capital purposes.